-According to Minesto’s assessment, Deep Green is the only verified technology to cost effectively generate electricity from ocean currents, which often are characterised by low-flow stream velocities.
-By unlocking this untapped natural resource, Minesto’s technology can provide communities and businesses around the world with renewable base load power – predictable, continuous production of green electricity at a competitive cost.
+According to Minesto’s assessment, Deep Green is the only verified technology to cost effectively generate electricity from ocean currents, which often are characterized by low-flow stream velocities.
+By unlocking this untapped natural resource, Minesto’s technology.
+For it clearly can provide communities and businesses around the world with renewable base load power.
+One that is predictable, continuous production of green electricity at a competitive cost.

 Consolidates Asian rollout

-The establishment in Taiwan also consolidates a commercial expansion rollout throughout Asia, by both small-scale autonomously operated Deep Green systems and utility-scale arrays in ocean currents.
+The establishment in Taiwan also consolidates a commercial expansion rollout throughout Asia.
+All by both small-scale autonomously operated Deep Green systems.
+Finally and utility-scale arrays in ocean currents.

-“We intend to expand the Deep Green product range with a smaller scale system, giving us an additional commercial product to cost-effectively open new markets and business opportunities, not least those in Asia.
+“We intend to expand the Deep Green product range with a smaller scale system.
+Thereby also giving us an additional commercial product to cost-effectively open new markets and business opportunities, not least those in Asia.
 In Southeast Asia alone, 65 million people live without electricity and many millions more live with unreliable supply, making them dependent on expensive diesel-generated electricity.
-Marine energy has the potential to meet a substantial share of the need for reliable and clean electricity supply in this part of the world”, says Martin Edlund.
+Marine energy has the potential to meet a substantial share of the need for reliable and clean electricity supply.
+Especially in this part of the world”, says Martin Edlund.

-Minesto is a marine energy technology company with the mission to minimise the global carbon footprint of the energy industry by enabling commercial power production from the ocean.
+Minesto is a marine energy technology company.
+Moreover with the mission to minimize the global carbon footprint of the energy industry.
+Thereby and consequently enabling commercial power production from the ocean.

 Minesto’s award winning and patented product, Deep Green, is the only verified marine power plant that operates cost efficiently in areas with low-flow tidal streams and ocean currents.